radiumsoftware/iridium/README.md

 # Iridium: A Toolchain for JS Application Development

 Iridium is a tool to help you with modern Javascript development.
-I's here to make you a faster developer and solve common problems.
+It's here to make you a faster developer and solve common problems.
 It focuses primarily on: